 Chartered Scientist (CSci)

 Chartered Scientists represent the best professional scientists working in the UK and abroad.
-Leading teams and departments, they use their specialist knowledge and broader scientific understanding to develop and improve the application of science and technology.
+They demonstrate effective leadership, using their specialist knowledge and broader scientific understanding to develop and improve the application of science and technology by scoping, planning and managing multifaceted projects.

 Chartership as a scientist reflects the wide variety of sciences and their practice, recognising high levels of skill and experience, independent of discipline.